Open Source Dive Computer

 Explanation

-The pressure sensor is interfaced to an operational amplifier that generates a DC voltage between 0V and about 2 volts depending on ambient pressure.
+The pressure sensor is interfaced to an operational amplifier (LM358) that generates a DC voltage between 0V and about 2 volts depending on ambient pressure.
 This signal is fed into the analog-digital-converter (ADC) of the microntroller unit (ATmega32), then read by software periodically in a 10 seconds interval and afterwards converted into a depth value to be displayed to the diver.
 The pressure value also is the numerical entry value for a set of equations according to the ZH-L16 decompression algorithm.

 Also a temperature sensor is integrated.
 It is mounted very close to the edge of the circuit board providing close thermal contact with the aluminum cabinet.
 Due the the high thermal conductivity of this material the outside temperature can be measured on the inside surface of the cabinet with high accuracy.